 However, the true number may be even higher than 20%.
 People who are ashamed may neglect to tell researchers about their embarrassing experiences.
 This means that psychological impotence is more common than most would think.

-The key to treating erectile dysfunction is to identify the underlying cause.
-Because the most of erectile dysfunction cases are caused by physiological issues your first step should be to talk to your doctor.
+The key to treating sexual dysfunction and erectile dysfunction is to identify the underlying psychological causes.
+Because most erectile dysfunction cases are caused by physiological issues your first step should be to talk to your doctor.

-Some of the medical causes which are often linked to erectile dysfunction include diabetes, hypertension, high cholesterol, high blood pressure, obesity and hormonal disorders, alcoholism.
+Some of the medical causes which are often linked to erectile dysfunction include diabetes, heart disease, hypertension, high cholesterol, high blood pressure, obesity, hormonal disorders, and alcoholism.
 In order to rule out medical issues, your doctor may order laboratory testing.

 There are a few signs to look for which might suggest your erectile dysfunction is psychological.